donglinz/memory-leak-detection/README.md

 ```

-if there exist memory doesn't been freed approprate, the detector will show the infromation in stdout
+if there exist sume memory leak, the detector will show the infromation in stdout

 Example: